 1(a.). - Clark County- Additional Veterans Housing Points (5 points)

--Four additional preference points will be awarded if the sponsor owns land contiguous to an existing veterans/special needs housing facility where their operations can be expanded/replicated.
-These points may also be awarded to a sponsor owning or controlling land easily accessible to where veterans supportive services are provided.
-If 5 points are claimed, sponsor will not be able to claim ownership points in the readiness category (Sec.
-14.4)
+Up to five preference points will be awarded if the sponsor owns land contiguous to an existing veterans/special needs housing facility where their operations can be expanded/replicated.
+Up to four points may be awarded to a sponsor owning or controlling land easily accessible to where veterans supportive services are provided.

--Must present proof of ownership and a site map showing where the property is located and it must be contiguous to a currently operating veterans and/or special needs housing project owned by the sponsor/co-sponsor.
-There must also be a letter from the local jurisdiction showing that the site/zoning can accommodate at least 50 new units.
+-Must present proof of ownership and a site map showing where the property is located and it must be easily accessible to a currently operating veterans and/or special needs housing project owned by the sponsor/co-sponsor.

 2. -Veterans Housing in Washoe, all other Counties and the USDA Set-aside; and limited to new construction or the conversion of an existing, non- housing facility/building.
 (Max 10 points)

 Sponsor/co-sponsor in this category will be awarded points based on years of quality experience working with veterans housing and/or supportive/special needs housing in Nevada.
-The newly developed housing must be permanent housing and must give preference to veterans and their families.
-The sponsor must present articles of incorporation showing the number of years of operation in NV; a mission statement verifying assistance to veterans and/or supportive/special needs housing and related services; and provide verification of the total number of veterans/special needs/supportive housing units developed and operational in Nevada.
+The newly developed housing must be permanent housing and must have a unit set-aside of 20% of the total number of units for veterans and a veterans preference for all remaining units (80% of the total) for - veterans and their families.
+The sponsor must present articles of incorporation.
+The sponsor must also present documentation showing the number of years of operation in NV; a mission statement verifying assistance to veterans and/or supportive/special needs housing and related services; and provide verification of the total number of veterans/special needs/supportive housing units developed and operational in Nevada.

-Preference points will be awarded based on the Following:
+Preference points will be awarded based on the following:

 -How long the Sponsor has provided veterans and/or supportive/special needs housing and related services in Nevada